Myxelium/HomeScreen/README.md

 # ESP32 configuration and building
 <img width="4096" height="1842" alt="image" src="https://github.com/user-attachments/assets/5acf1b3b-f9bb-48bd-b310-a2852544eaba" />

-Best way of getting the ESP32 ready for code upload is to follow this guide [https://web.archive.org/web/20250706150325/https://www.waveshare.com/wiki/E-Paper_ESP32_Driver_Board] (WAVESHARE ESP32 GUIDE).
+Best way of getting the ESP32 ready for code upload is to follow this guide [WAVESHARE ESP32 GUIDE](https://web.archive.org/web/20250706150325/https://www.waveshare.com/wiki/E-Paper_ESP32_Driver_Board).
 Once you have it ready so you can upload code to it copy my code in: Esp32_Code/INFOSCREEN_WITH_INTERVAL from this repo.

 Install following libraries (if more is needed search for them and install them too):